 When we talk about art and craft, Rwanda is still the country because it is gifted with creative and talented young people who make unique drawings, wood carvings, sculptures, paintings, woven baskets and mouldings from local materials like clay, stones, wood and cow dung.
 Some art centers in Rwanda include Imigongo in southwest Rwanda, a unique cow dung art center and Inema arts center in Kigali, the capital and largest city of Rwanda.

-If you want to have a live experience of Rwanda culture, make bookings for your Rwanda safaris via our email firstname.lastname@example.org or call our head offices directly on +256700135510 or+256414699459
+If you want to have a live experience of Rwanda culture on a tour around Kigali city, just get in touch with us via our email at firstname.lastname@example.org or call our head offices directly at +256700135510 or+256414699459 to speak with the reservations team.